ChrisJFarr/CppFinalProject/README.md

     ask layer if it needs params
-    if needs then load line and pass to setParams() else go to next layer
+    if needs then load line and pass to setParams() else go to next layer forward
+    param: inputs which is the rvalue of a unique pointer to a 1d array loop over layers
+    call forward on each layer except the last (loss is computed in BaseModel::backward) only the input layer requires an argument for forward, or another method could be used to move value to inputLayer backward
+    call forward on the final layer, this either requires an argument or set an attribute for target call backward on each layer (including the loss layer) OutputData getGradients()
+    this returns a struct with gradients
+    loop over layers
+    ask if they have params, hasParams
+    call getGradients() on the layer to get the parameter gradients copy the shared pointer to vector in output struct

+  OutputData getOutputs()
+    this returns a struct with prediction/model outputs they should be waiting in the inputs of the final layer (loss layer)

 class MyModel: public BaseModel
   This class contains the models architecture instructions